Helen Rushall: Life and career

+With her fiancé in Rangoon, Cruickshank continued to teach domestic science in Chesterfield, but returned to Logie Newton for the 1939 summer holidays, meaning that she was able to bid farewell to her younger brother Ian—a private in the 9th Battalion of the Gordon Highlanders—as he was called up.
+She resigned from teaching so that she could work as part of the Women's Land Army (the Land Girls) on Logie Newton, where she learnt to drive the tractor and lorries.

-In 1945 Cruickshank married Richard Boswell Rushall, the director of Rushall & Co.
-Ltd., a shipping company founded by his father in Rangoon, Burma.
-That year, she moved out to Rangoon with her husband, where they stayed for the next ten years.
-While in Burma, she took an active role in furthering Burma-British relations by helping to form the National Council of Women in Burma, an affiliate of the International Council of Women.
+Following Victory over Japan Day in August 1945, Richard sent a telegram to Cruickshank to let her know that he would soon be returning to the UK and that she should begin to plan their wedding.
+Richard flew back from India on a military plane, and, on 13 September 1945, the couple were married at St. James' Episcopal Church in Aberdeen.
+Later that year, Richard returned to India to be demobilised, before continuing to Rangoon, where Helen Rushall met him.
+The Rushalls remained in Rangoon for the next ten years.
+While in Burma, Rushall took an active role in furthering Burma-British relations by helping to form the National Council of Women in Burma, an affiliate of the International Council of Women.
 She also worked in rehabilitation, helping to build clinics for the Burmese people.
-During this time, Helen Rushall and her husband had two children together, a son and a daughter.
+During this time, the Rushalls had two children, a son and a daughter.

-The Rushall family returned to the UK in 1955.
-They lived in Aberdeen for two years, before moving to Christchurch, Dorset.
+Burma became independent from the UK on 4 January 1948, and, by the mid-fifties, had begun expelling the non-Burmese population, who were told that they had to leave the country by a certain date.
+Consequently, in 1955 the Rushall family returned to the UK.
+They lived in Aberdeen for two years, before moving to Friars Cliff in Christchurch, Dorset.
 In 1958 Rushall was made an MBE as part of the New Year Honours in recognition of her work on the executive committee of the council, as well as her rehabilitation work after World War II.
-She attended the investiture in Buckingham Palace on 12 March that year.
+She attended an investiture—the fifth in a series of six—at Buckingham Palace on 12 March that year, when Queen Elizabeth II presented her and 176 other men and women with the insignia of their awards.
 Rushall died on 15 October 1984 in Christchurch, at the age of 70.